 Prototype|="Task";

-Lastly ensure all you prototype, template, etc., folders are at the end of the root container so your first content note is sibling #1.
+Lastly ensure all your prototype, template, etc., folders are at the end of the root container so your first content note is sibling #1.
 The result is like this:

-As the code runs of values from the parent of the numbered note, the same prototype can populate more than one discrete set of numbering:
+As the code calculates values from the parent of the numbered note, the same prototype can populate more than one discrete set of numbering:

 If you only want a trailing period that’s likely possible too, though it might make usage not as flexible as above.
 But, I’ll leave that as an exercise for someone else to try.